GISEmil/Floodject/README.md

 http://gis.stackexchange.com/questions/83743/how-to-install-pywps-on-ubuntu
 ```

 The instructions from there are partly used below, but changed to fit with the individual server setup:

+## Actual installation

+Install dependencies, clone the project from GitHub and install it:

 ```
 sudo apt-get install apache2 python-setuptools python-magic python-lxml  git-core wget